thealchemist17/rust-todo22/README.md

 - Add tests for edit, remove and clear

 *Step 2*
-- Define a struct that represents a Todo entry
+- Define a struct that represents a Todo entry (chrono)

+- Use serde to serialize and deserialize
 - Add handling of Priority and State
-- Use serde to serialize and deserialize
 - Optionally use a config file to specify the path/name of the todo file

 *Step 3*
 - Adapt the list subcommand to allow sorting and filtering